A RARE "5 Volt" CLEAN LINEAR USB Power Supply (for general operation)

 disappointment.
 Unlike most scanner receivers sold in United States,

 there are no gaps in the 800 MHz part of the spectrum.

-provided are standard AM, USB, LSB, FM Wide and FM Narrow.
+provided are standard AM, USB, LSB, FM Wide and FM Narrow (CW / DSB and Sync added with later firmware).
 As is the

 case with most SDR sets, this is totally independent of frequency.
 So

-one can use NFM or WFM of HF if desired.
+one can use NFM or WFM on HF if desired.

-In the upper hand corner on the LCD there is a battery icon that
+In the upper right hand corner on the LCD there is a battery icon that

 indicates remaining capacity.
 It's unusually accurate.
 It has a 3 color

 status.
 Green for good, Yellow for mid and Red for limited charge left.